PredictiveScienceLab/advanced-scientific-machine-learning/_sources/ml-software/types_and_models/03_haskell.md

 ### Signature of `jvp`

-The {jvp}`jvp` function takes a function of one argument, and returns a function that computes the Jacobian-vector product of the function.
+The `jvp` function takes a function of one argument, and returns a function that computes the Jacobian-vector product of the function.
 In its simplest form, the type signature of `jvp` is:

 ```haskell
 jvp:: ([a] -> a) -> [a] -> [a] -> [a]
 ```

+## From type signatures to pytrees

+These signatures describe the structure of a transformation without fixing the concrete representation of every value.
+Scientific machine learning models rarely store their parameters in one flat array; they use nested tuples, lists, dictionaries, and model-specific containers.
+JAX calls such nested structures *pytrees*.
+Their terminal values are called *leaves* and are typically arrays or scalars.
+JAX transformations can act consistently on every leaf while preserving the surrounding container structure.
+Pytrees therefore connect the abstract type relationships used here to the parameter and state containers used by the executable models that follow.